36th Wisconsin Legislature

 The Thirty-Sixth Wisconsin Legislature convened from January 10, 1883, to April 4, 1883, in regular session.

 This was the first legislative session after the redistricting of the Senate and Assembly according to an act of the previous session.

 This session also saw the implementation of an 1881 amendment to the Constitution of Wisconsin.
 The amendment converted the Legislature from annual sessions to biennial sessions, and doubled the length of terms for legislative officeholders.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first two years of a four-year term.
 Assembly members were elected to a two-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 7, 1882.
 Senators representing even-numbered districts had been elected in the general election of November 8, 1881, and their term was extended from two years to three years, with the end of their term coinciding with the end of this (36th) legislative term.

+The governor of Wisconsin during this entire term was Republican Jeremiah M. Rusk, of Vernon County, serving the second year of a two-year term, having won election in the 1881 Wisconsin gubernatorial election.